 The first step is to gain a thorough understanding of the rules of the game, the local tournaments, and how to hold practices.

-Team practices can be held in person—if your school is holding in-person classes and allows after-school activities—through the Buzzin.live website accessed through players’ cell phones.
-This allows for the maximum degree of social distancing your classroom allows.
+Team practices can be held in person through the Buzzin.live website accessed through players’ cell phones.
+You can also use a regular buzzer system, like those on this page.
 Alternatively, practices can be held remotely on a chat channel using a communication platform such as Zoom or Discord.
 Team members hear the questions over a voice call and buzz in by typing “buzz” in the chat.

 Find teammates before searching for a faculty adviser and speaking to your school administration, since being able to present a sizeable number of interested students adds credibility to your proposal.
 Some schools will also not consider funding a club until a sizeable number of players have expressed interest.
 Pitch the game to students with varied interests and remember that GPA is not everything: the President of the AQBL was a C student, and one of the administrators was his high school’s Salutatorian.
 Enthusiasm and a willingness to study win out in the long run.